tonysparks/litac/README.md

 }

 func main(len:i32, args:char**):i32 {
+   io::printf("Just because you are paranoid, don't mean their not after you\n") // the io:: namespaces the function

 	// numbers
 	var b : bool = true // Boolean type, is an int8_t in C, 0 = false, 1 = true
 	var i : i8 = 1_i8   // 8-bit integer, is an int8_t in C